7 Night Markets in Singapore That Add to the City's Glorious Nightlife

 The Landmark of Little India in Singapore (Source)

 Formerly known as the Tekka Pasar, this night market of Singapore started in 1915.
-Today, Tekka Center has become the landmark of Little India, with its multi-cultural varieties of food, clothing, accessories and more.
-The plaza would invite you with an array of stalls hawking jewellery, accessories, precious stones and the like.
-After shopping, enter the dining area on the ground floor, soaking in aromas of traditional Indian, Chinese, Malay and Sri Lankan cuisines especially seafood.
-The first floor is the wet market selling a massive variety of seafood, fruits and vegetables.
+Today, Tekka Center has become the landmark of Little India, with its multi-cultural varieties of food, clothing, accessories, and more.
+The plaza would invite you with an array of stalls hawking jewelry, accessories, precious stones, and the like.
+After shopping, enter the dining area on the ground floor, soaking in aromas of traditional Indian, Chinese, Malay, and Sri Lankan cuisines, especially seafood.
+The first floor is the wet market, selling many seafood, fruits, and vegetables.
 Further on, the second floor is the central shopping zone, with collections of Indian and traditional trends on sale.

 Known for: Hawker Centre Food, Clothing